North Carolina Motorcycle Accident Lawyers

 Insurance adjusters have a job – and it’s not to pay you everything you are owed after being hurt in a motorcycle crash.
 Their job is actually to pay you as little as possible to help the insurance company save money and protect their profit margins.
 And there are many tactics they use to try to do that.

 Insurance companies take the position that motorcyclists are often risky drivers, so they’ll try to blame you for what happened.
 Another tactic is to minimize your injuries or claim that they were pre-existing.
 Or maybe they’ll offer you a lowball settlement.
-It’s in your best interests to have an attorney who knows how to respond to insurance company tactics.
+It’s in your best interests to have a North Carolina motorcycle accident attorney who knows how to respond to insurance company tactics.

 Can motorcycle accidents be prevented?